Travel advice for Portugal

 If you're thinking about heading to Portugal in June, you're in luck – it's the start of summer, and the weather is fantastic.
 Expect warm days with plenty of sunshine stretching across the country, but especially in the southern regions.

 As for rain?
 Not much to worry about, as the country tends to get very little during the summer.
-On average, Portugal gets about 10-30mm of rainfall in June, but it's usually light and sporadic, with plenty of sunny days to balance things out.
+On average, Portugal gets about 0.39 to 1.18 inches (10-30mm) of rainfall in June, but it's usually light and sporadic, with plenty of sunny days to balance things out.

 For those who wish to spend most of their trip outdoors, June is a great time.
 Whether you plan on swimming, sunbathing, or exploring the coastlines, the warm and dry weather sets the stage for a memorable trip.

-Just keep in mind that June kicks off the high season for tourism in Portugal, so you can expect a bump in tourist numbers.
-And with more people around, accommodation and travel costs tend to climb a bit higher.
+Just keep in mind that June mark the start of the high season for tourism in Portugal, so you can expect a bump in tourist numbers.
+And with more people around, accommodation and travel costs tend to rise a bit.

 Overall, June is a fantastic time to visit Portugal if you're keen on warm weather and outdoor adventures.
 Just be ready for a bit of a crowd and some higher prices, especially in those tourist hotspots.